shivamksharma/DevBrute/README.md

 ```
 pip3 install -r setup.py

-#In Case `pip3` is unavailable on your system then install it first by typing :
+# In Case, pip3 isn't installed on your system then install it first by typing :
 sudo apt-get install python3-pip
 ```